ibm-cloud-docs/codeengine/subscription-cron.md

 ## Deleting a subscription
 {: #subscription-delete-cron}

+When you no longer need a Periodic timer (cron) subscription, you can delete it.
+{: shortdesc}

+## Deleting a subscription from the console
+{: #subscription-delete-cron-ui}

+1. From the [{{site.data.keyword.codeengineshort}} Projects page](https://cloud.ibm.com/codeengine/projects){: external}, go to your project.
+2. From the Overview page, click **Event subscriptions** to view a listing of defined subscriptions.
+3. From the list of subscriptions, delete the subscription that you want to remove from your application or job.

+## Deleting a subscription with the CLI
+{: #subscription-delete-cron-cli}

 You can delete a subscription by running the [**`ibmcloud ce sub cron delete`**](/docs/codeengine?topic=codeengine-cli#cli-subscription-cron-delete) or the [**`ibmcloud ce sub cos delete`**](/docs/codeengine?topic=codeengine-cli#cli-subscription-cos-delete) command.

 For example, delete a cron subscription that is called `mycronevent2`,